ventureum/Chainsfr/docs/sending.md

 ### 4. Review and confirm

-Please double check the details with your recipient, such as recipient email address, amount and security answer, and make sure they're correct before confirming your transfer.
+Please double check the details with your recipient, such as recipient's email address, amount and security answer, and make sure they're correct before confirming your transfer.
 The transaction fee is also estimated and shown on the review page.

-Click the "Confirm and Transfer" button to continue, and following the instruction at the bottom of the page.
+Click the "Confirm and Transfer" button to continue, and follow the instruction at the bottom of the page.

 Once it is completed, a receipt is shown.
 Be sure to copy the security answer and send it to your recipient.